Introduction to Renewable Energy

 Forms of Energy: Kinetic, Thermal, Radiant, Chemical

 The term “renewable” encompasses a wide diversity of energy resources with varying economics, technologies, end uses, scales, environmental impacts, availability, and depletability.
-For example, fully “renewable” resources are not depleted by human use, whereas “semi-renewable” resources must be properly managed to ensure long-term availability.
-The most renewable type of energy is energy efficiency, which reduces overall consumption while providing the same energy service.
+For example, fully renewable resources are not depleted by human use, whereas “semi-renewable” resources must be properly managed to ensure long-term availability.
+The most renewable type of energy is energy efficiency, providing the same or better service using less energy.
 Most renewable energy resources have significantly lower environmental and climate impacts than their fossil fuel counterparts.

-The data in these Fast Facts do not reflect two important renewable energy resources: traditional biomass, which is widespread but difficult to measure; and energy efficiency, a critical strategy for reducing energy consumption while maintaining the same energy services and quality of life.
+The data in these Fast Facts do not reflect two important renewable energy resources: traditional biomass and energy efficiency.
 See the Biomass and Energy Efficiency pages to learn more.

 Significance